 - Medicine use (hlth_med)

 - Unmet needs for health care (hlth_unm)

 - People at risk of poverty or social exclusion (Europe 2020 indicators) (ilc_pe)

 - EU SILC ad-hoc modules (ilc_ahm)

 - Population (demo_pop)

 - Infant mortality rates (demo_minfind)

 - Life expectancy by age and sex (demo_mlexpec)

-- It should be noted that the information on healthy life years is collected on the basis of an individual’s perceptions as to the extent of their own limitations in their daily activities due to one or more health problems.
-As such, individuals and (sub) populations who are better informed about health issues may report being sick to a greater extent than those who are less well informed; for example, this appears to be the case when comparing results between the sexes, as women are often more conscious of their own health status than men.
+- It should be noted that the information on healthy life years is collected on the basis of people's perception of their own limitations in the daily activities due to one or more health problems.
+As such, individuals and (sub) populations who are better informed about health issues may report being sick to a greater extent than those who are less well informed.
 Although women tend to report more negatively when asked to judge their own health, this does not necessarily mean they are unhealthier than men, it could simply reflect greater awareness of their health status.